project-trident/trident-website/hugo-site/content/download/_index.md

 ### Known Issues
 * **VirtualBox Guest**: When resizing the window for the Project Trident VM, there may be a delay in the session detecting/adjusting to the new "screen" size.
 When using the Lumina desktop, you may also need to run `killall fluxbox` from the command-line to re-initialize the window manager if the borders around windows disappear after a session resize from outsize the VM.
    * **Bug Bypass**: Use the "Preferences -> Display" settings utility (`lumina-xconfig`) from within the VM to change the session size.
 This will ensure that the session resize is performed in a consistent manner for the entire VM.

+#### Cannot Boot
+TrueOS and FreeBSD recently changed their bootloader to a new tool written in Lua rather than the traditional bootloader written in Forth.
+If you experience issues with booting the ISO or the installed system, please [file a bug ticket with the FreeBSD project](https://bugs.freebsd.org).
+The source code for the Lua-based bootloader [can be found here](https://github.com/trueos/trueos/tree/trueos-master/stand)

+* Some possible solutions for bootup issues are:
+   1. Update your system BIOS following the instructions from your system/motherboard manufacturer.
+   2. If your system has weird corrupted terminal graphics during bootup, follow [this guide](https://github.com/trueos/trueos/wiki/UEFI-Resolution)
+   3. Try switching your BIOS to legacy mode instead of UEFI mode.
+This may have other consequences though - UEFI is recommended for most modern graphics driver support.

 ## Migration/Update Paths
 ### Trident RC2 and older